 For UK use this makes them a great choice because you can use their service without fear what you’re doing is being recorded.
 This allows you to browse the web privately.

-Servers are available in the UK and while they’re not quite the fastest they are extremely reliable.
+Servers are available in the UK and while they’re not quite the fastest, they are incredibly reliable.
 There’s also a bunch of nearby servers across Europe and the rest of the world is well covered too.

 Apps are available for all the most popular devices but sadly there’s no dedicated Amazon Fire TV app so if you’re a big streamer you’ll need to look elsewhere.